-Some ways that you may be involved include reading stories to children, helping with computers, assisting in the classroom with special projects.
-If you are not able to volunteer regularly, some other special ways of participating include field trips, evening events, parent workshops, parent teacher conferences, using the lending library, office support and other ways in which your teacher will inform you.
+Some ways that you may be involved include reading stories to children, helping with computers, or assisting in the classroom with special projects.
+If you are not able to volunteer regularly, some other special ways of participating include field trips, evening events, parent workshops, parent teacher conferences, using the lending library, and other ways your child's teacher will share with you.